Miller's Guild » 10 Spiritual Meanings of Black Crows

 2. Many Crows

-If you saw many crows, traditional interpretations attribute different meanings, depending on the number.
+If you saw many crows, traditional interpretations attribute different spiritual meanings, depending on the number.

 Two crows are considered to be an omen of good news.
 Three signify that there’ll soon be a wedding in the family.
 And four crows may mean that wealth and prosperity lie in your future.